maralorn/nix-output-monitor/README.md

 This will fail in unexpected and expected ways. nix-output-monitor receives most it's information from parsing nix-build output.
 The parser might be to strict or to loose for use cases I didn‘t think of.
 Then *the numbers display will be off*!

-Terminal clearing and reprinting is brittle it might fail with your terminal or terminal width.
+Terminal clearing and reprinting is brittle.
+It might fail with your terminal or terminal width.
 This program also makes assumptions like your nix-store is at "/nix/store" or that every derivation has an output at "out".

+## Strengths

+nom ignores any output it doesn‘t recognize and will always print out everything it receives so you can never loose information. (besides coloring of nix output). nom does not assume that you run exaclty one nix-build.
+If you run e.g. a script running multiple builds it will aggregate the information of all of them.